Leigh Baker | January 6, 2025

 No functioning ecosystems means distressed, disrupted communities which means fewer and smaller business opportunities as well as increased business costs.

-1960s economic propositions that “the only duty of business is to care for its shareholders” are as relevant to the 21st century as vinyl records and flared jeans.
+1960s economic propositions that “the only duty of business is to care for its shareholders” are as relevant to mainstream 21st century business as vinyl records and flared jeans.

 Meet local needs from local resources, restoring local communities and regenerating local ecosystems – USING global knowhow, technology and communications where appropriate.